opensafely/covid-vaccine-effectiveness-research/README.md

   * The analysis strata variable (`strata`), for example analyses stratified by sex or immunosuppression status.
 To run an unstratified analysis, use `all`.
   * The exclusion period for vaccination following a positive test (`recent_postestperiod`), during which time vaccinated person-time is coded as unvaccinated.
 Use `0` to code vaccination time in the natural way (i.e., code vaccination time as unvaccinated time for zero days after a positive test).

-In addition, there are some `...combined.R` scripts which combine data across different cohorts and outcomes and output publication-ready figures.
+In addition, there are some `...combined.R` scripts which combine data across different cohorts and outcomes, and output publication-ready figures.

 # About the OpenSAFELY framework